 One would think defining “arrest” would be a simple task, but nothing could be further from the truth.
-There are police encounters, which are distinguishable from police stops, and there are detentions, but where you cross the line from a detention to an arrest is very fact specific.
+There are police encounters, which are distinguishable from police stops, detentions, and arrests.
+Crossing the line from a detention to an arrest is very fact specific.
 There are two general premises that are not seriously disputed: officers need to develop reasonable suspicion for legal stops and probable cause for lawful arrests.

 This article covers scenarios under which officers in Texas can make arrests and ends with practical tips on what to do if you are detained or arrested by the police.

 There are two broad categories of arrest: arrests with a warrant and arrests without a warrant.

 A peace officer in Texas can submit an affidavit to a judge to obtain an arrest warrant in Texas by laying out probable cause that the person committed a criminal offense.
 A judge may sign an arrest warrant authorizing arrest, but under Code of Criminal Procedure Article 18.03 a judge may also sign a search warrant that authorizes the arrest of a person.

 A Texas peace officer must have two things in order to make a warrantless arrest: probable cause and statutory authority.
 Probable cause is developed when an officer’s logical investigation discovers facts that would lead a reasonably intelligent and prudent person to believe you have committed a crime.